arborchat/forest-ex/README.md

 # Forest Extras

 Forest extras is a repository for extensions and experimental features for [forest-go](https://git.sr.ht/~whereswaldon/forest-go), as part of the [Arbor project](https://man.sr.ht/~whereswaldon/arborchat).
-Featured deemed stable or central to the project may be subject to being promoted to `forest-go`.
+Features deemed stable and/or central to the project may be promoted to live in `forest-go`.

 Tracked on [sourcehut](https://git.sr.ht/~athorp96/forest-ex)